Tofa language: Writing system

+An earlier version of the alphabet from 1988 looks like this:

 Morphology and syntax

 Tofa is an agglutinative language with a few auxiliary verbs.
 The bare stem of a verb is only used in the singular imperative; other categories are marked by suffixation, including the singular imperative negative.
 The Tofa suffix /--sig/ is an especially unusual derivational suffix in that it attaches to any noun to add the meaning 'smelling of + [NOUN]' or 'smelling like + [NOUN]'.
 Grammatical number in Tofa includes singular, plural, dual inclusive ('you and me'), and plural inclusive, tense includes the present and past, and aspect includes the perfective and imperfective.
 Historically suffixes conformed to Tofa vowel harmony rules, but that appears to be changing.
 Some example sentences are included below to illustrate suffixation: